George Coles (businessman)

-Sir George James "G.J" Coles, CBE (28 March 1885 – 4 December 1977) was an Australian entrepreneur.
-He was the founder of what was to become the Coles Group retail shopping empire, a large chain store group in Australia.
+Sir George James Coles (28 March 1885 – 4 December 1977), known as G.J.
+Coles, was an Australian entrepreneur who founded what became the Coles Group, a large retail shopping empire and chain store group in Australia.

 Early life

-Born in Jung Jung, Victoria (now Jung, between Horsham and Murtoa) to shopkeeper George W. Coles (died 1932) and Elizabeth Mary Coles (née Scouler) (died 1900), the first of ten children; Coles was educated at Beechworth College.
+Coles was born as the first of ten children in Jung Jung, Victoria (now Jung, between Horsham and Murtoa) to shopkeeper George W. Coles and Elizabeth Mary Coles (née Scouler (Note: Other sources have Scoular, Souter, but may be discounted.)).
 His mother died following the birth of her eleventh child in 1900.
+Coles's father re-married, to Ann Cameron "Annie" Topp of Buninyong, on 20 August 1902.

+George Coles was educated at Beechworth College.